apache/spark/docs/README.md

 includes the version of the documentation that is relevant regardless of which version or release you have checked out or downloaded.

-In this directory you will find text files formatted using Markdown, with an ".md" suffix.
+In this directory you will find text files formatted using Markdown, with a ".md" suffix.
 You can read those text files directly if you want.
 Start with `index.md`.

 Execute `SKIP_API=1 bundle exec jekyll build` from the `docs/` directory to compile the site.
 Compiling the site with